Joanna Hiffernan: Artist's model

 Hiffernan attended séances with Whistler at Dante Gabriel Rossetti's house in Chelsea in 1863, and spent the summer and autumn of 1865 in Trouville with Whistler.
 In 1866 Whistler gave Hiffernan power of attorney over his affairs while he was in Valparaíso for seven months, making provision for household expenses and giving her the authority to act as an agent in the sale of his works.
 She called herself Mrs. Abbot, especially when selling Whistler's works around art dealers to raise money.

-During Whistler's absence, Hiffernan travelled to Paris and posed for Courbet in The Sleepers, or Le Sommeil, which depicts two naked women in bed asleep.
+During Whistler's absence, Hiffernan travelled to Paris and posed for Courbet in Sleep (Le Sommeil), which depicts two naked women in bed asleep.
 It is likely that she had an affair with Courbet at this time.
 After the end of his relationship with Hiffernan, Whistler left a will in her favour.